Apr 19, 2017 Ralph Perdomo

 Maintaining the MVF, then, should really be our “no. 1" tip.

 AP staff should remove any inactive supplier.
-This is defined as any suppliers that hasn't been issue a payment in three, six, or 12 months.
+This is defined as any supplier that hasn't been issued a payment in three, six, or 12 months.
 Doing so on a regular basis will slowly churn out stale suppliers.

 It's this constant and repeated MVF maintenance that most AP staff fails to do—which can introduce fraud and hamper supplier relations.